 Understanding the value of community engagement, the Festival helps sponsor and support community based projects and programs identified by the 55 Division’s Community Police Liaison Committee, projects and programs such as the Toronto Police Service Scholarships and others.

-The Festival is contributing some of its musical talent to entertain shoppers ahead of Festival week as follows: July 13th, 2014 at the Leslieville Farmers Market and July 20th, 2013 at the East Lynn Park Farmers Market.
+The Festival is contributing some of its musical talent to entertain shoppers ahead of Festival week.
+Join in on the fun on July 13th, 2014 and July 20th, 2014 at the Leslieville Farmers Market.

 Festival Partnership with Youth Jazz Canada and Humber College